 In case you are not familiar with these specific block designs, here are some pictures for you.

 During the actual test, the objective is to have the child model each of these designs after one model is given by the therapist.
-And of course there are different testing criteria for each age and based on what the child does, the therapist gives them a score.
+There are different testing criteria for each age and based on what the child does, the therapist gives them a score.

 - Following a model & directions